Deploy MOSTLY AI to a Google GKE cluster

 Result

-Task 2: Create a GKE cluster
+Task 2.
+Create a GKE cluster

+The GKE cluster is the container for your MOSTLY AI application.
 When you create the cluster, you define the number of nodes in the cluster and the type of nodes in the cluster.
 The type of nodes defines the compute resources that your cluster will have.

 Steps

-- From the Clusters page, click Create.
+- From the sidebar, select Clusters and click CREATE.

 - Configure the number of nodes in the cluster.